chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ### AHB-lite interface

 AHB-lite is a subset of the full AHB specification.
 It is primarily used in single master systems.
-This interface connects VeeR EL2 Core (LSU master) to the slave devices as shown in Figure 1.
+This interface connects VeeR EL2 Core (LSU master) to the slave devices.
+See [Caliptra Core](#caliptra-core) for information.

 The interface can be customized to support variable address and data widths, and a variable number of slave devices.
 Each slave device is assigned an address range within the 32-bit address memory map region.
 The interface includes address decoding logic to route data to the appropriate AHB slave device based on the address specified.